-Born in Würzburg in Germany in 1991, Tabea studied at the Frankfurt University of Music and Performing Arts (HfMDK) with Professor Michael Schneider and the Royal Academy of Music in London with Pamela Thorby, graduating with distinction and the Principal’s Prize.
-She went on to be appointed a Meaker Fellow during the 2016/17 season.
-She was a St John’s Smith Square Young Artist (2015-16), a Handel House Talent Artist (2016-17), a City Music Foundation Artist (2016-2018) and has received scholarships from the ‘Deutsche Stiftung Musikleben’, the German Academic Exchange Service (DAAD) and the ‘Studienstiftung des Deutschen Volkes’.
+Born in Würzburg, Germany, Tabea studied at the Frankfurt University of Music and Performing Arts with Prof. Michael Schneider and at the Royal Academy of Music in London with Pamela Thorby, graduating with the Principal’s Prize.
+She went on to be appointed Meaker Fellow for 2016-17.
+During her studies she received scholarships from the Deutsche Stiftung Musikleben, the German Academic Exchange Service (DAAD) and the Studienstiftung des Deutschen Volkes.

 Tabea teaches recorder at Wells Cathedral School, regularly leads composition and chamber music workshops at the Royal Academy of Music and Cambridge University, has collaborated with London Music Masters and Jackdaws Music Education Trust, and has been adjudicator for the British Composer Awards (BASCA) and Jugend musiziert.